Phoenix police say they have nabbed the serial shooter who killed 9

 - Jesse Olivas, 22, was shot dead on the street on Jan.
 1, 2016.

-- Diego Verdugo-Sanchez, 21, killed April 1, 2016, while visiting his pregnant fiancée's family
+- Diego Verdugo-Sanchez, 21, was killed April 1, 2016, while visiting his pregnant fiancée's family